aminegrioui/PatientManager/README.md

-# A spring boot webapplication to manage patients
+# Develop a web application to manage Patient card using spring boot Framework

 #  REST API with Spring Boot, Mysql, JPA and Hibernate